Montreal Screwjob: Reactions

-While much of the live Montreal audience immediately understood what had happened and responded angrily, television viewers had been left largely confused as Jim Ross promptly wrapped up the event on commentary and Survivor Series went off the air four minutes ahead of schedule with the parting image of Michaels holding the belt aloft as he disappeared backstage.
+While much of the live Montreal audience immediately understood what had happened and responded angrily, television viewers had been left confused as Jim Ross promptly wrapped up the event on commentary.
+Survivor Series went off the air four minutes ahead of schedule with the parting image of Michaels holding the belt aloft as he disappeared backstage.
 Rumors and expressions of surprise and shock pervaded the Internet almost immediately after the match ended.
-Some observers considered it a creative and all-time great match finish.
-Observers of professional wrestling speculated whether the entire episode would result in WCW becoming the dominant promotion in Canada, where a large majority of fans had remained loyal to WWF, especially as the Hart family was working with the company.
+Some observers considered it a creative and all-time match finish.
+Observers of professional wrestling speculated whether the entire episode would result in WCW becoming the dominant promotion in Canada, where a large majority of fans had remained loyal to the WWF, especially as the Hart family was working with the company.
+Wrestlers backstage during the aftermath were in an uproar.

-As seen on Hart's documentary, Hart proceeded to the dressing rooms and questioned Michaels, who pleaded that he knew nothing about what had taken place and was equally outraged.
+Hart proceeded to the dressing rooms and questioned Michaels, who insisted he knew nothing about what had taken place and was equally outraged.
 McMahon locked himself in his office with Pat Patterson and other agents.
-Mark Calaway, known in professional wrestling as The Undertaker, furious with McMahon, banged on the door.
+Mark Calaway, the wrestler known as The Undertaker, screened the match in McMahon’s office and visited Hart’s dressing room to express his shock.
+Furious with McMahon, Calaway went back to Vince’s office and banged on the door.
 McMahon opened and was told by Calaway he had to apologize to Hart.
-As recounted in Michaels's autobiography, he was told by McMahon not to say anything about the screwjob to anybody, because McMahon needed to have everyone think that it was only him involved.
+Recounted in Michaels's autobiography, McMahon told him not to say anything about the screwjob to anybody, because McMahon needed to have everyone think that it was only him involved.
 Michaels offered his assurance that he would not carry the title belt out the next day on Raw and would refuse to say anything derogatory about Hart.
-Hart states in his autobiography that Undertaker and many wrestlers in the back supported him and it would have become mutiny.
+Hart states in his autobiography that Undertaker and many wrestlers in the back supported him, and it would have become mutiny.
 Hart proceeded to the dressing room to shower and change after discovering that McMahon, Brisco, and Slaughter had locked themselves in McMahon's office.
-When McMahon went to Hart's dressing room and tried to explain himself, Hart angrily rebuffed him and warned him to leave immediately or risk being punched.
+Bret had Owen Hart and Davey Boy Smith in the dressing room with him.
+Vince came into the dressing room with his son Shane McMahon, Brisco, Patterson, and Bruce Prichard.
+Everybody sat down, with Vince on one side and Bret on the other.
+Calaway, who came back with Vince, took Shawn to the far end of the dressing room and sat next to him, knowing he was eventually going to chime in, and that wasn’t going to help.
+Along with this, throughout the aftermath, Calaway didn’t let anyone who wasn’t affected or involved in the dressing room.
+Vince and Bret started talking back and forth with Vince trying to explain his position and Bret giving his thoughts on what he thought about Vince and what he did.
+Hart then angrily rebuffed him and warned him to leave immediately or risk being punched.